 In the past, dealing with a tax haven was almost synonymous with tax evasion and money laundering.
 People used such jurisdictions for tax avoidance by hiding money from tax authorities back home.

-Malta – Tax Haven or Not?
+So, Is Malta a Tax Haven Country or Not?

-No comprehensively defined standard for classifying a tax haven country exists yet.
-However, several international regulatory bodies, such as the Council of the European Union and the Organization of Economic Cooperation and Development (OECD), monitor tax havens.
+However, several international regulatory bodies, such as the Council of the European Union and the Organisation of Economic Cooperation and Development (OECD), monitor tax havens.

 To answer whether Malta is a tax haven, we’ll refer to the OECD’s list of uncooperative tax havens and the EU’s list of non-cooperative jurisdictions for tax purposes.

 No jurisdiction is currently listed on the OECD’s list of uncooperative tax havens.
-However, the EU lists 16 countries as non-cooperative jurisdictions for tax purposes.
-BVI, Russia, the Marshall Islands, and Costa Rica are the latest additions.

 Hence, for all intents and purposes, Malta is not a tax haven.